The Maple Counseling Center’s (TMCC) 19th Annual Film Screening returned to the Academy of Motion Picture Arts and Sciences on Friday, June 8.

 TMCC’s annual film screening event raises awareness of mental health as well as funds to help continue the Center’s mission of providing low-fee counseling services to underserved members of the Los Angeles community, including local students through on-site individual and group school-based programs.

-This year’s event features an exclusive private screening of Paramount Pictures’ “Book Club,” starring Diane Keaton, Jane Fonda, Candice Bergen, Mary Steenburgen, Ed Begley, Jr., Richard Dreyfuss, Andy Garcia, Don Johnson, Craig T. Nelson and Alicia Silverstone.
-A dinner reception catered by El Cholo begins at 6:30 p.m., followed by the film screening at 7:45 p.m.
+This year’s event featured an exclusive private screening of Paramount Pictures’ “Book Club,” starring Diane Keaton, Jane Fonda, Candice Bergen, Mary Steenburgen, Ed Begley, Jr., Richard Dreyfuss, Andy Garcia, Don Johnson, Craig T. Nelson and Alicia Silverstone.
+A dinner reception was catered by El Cholo begins at 6:30 p.m., followed by the film screening at 7:45 p.m.

 About The Maple Counseling Center

 Founded in 1972, The Maple Counseling Center (TMCC) is a private, nonprofit community mental health center that serves the greater Los Angeles area.
 The Center’s mission is to provide low cost comprehensive mental health services to adults, children, couples and families, and training for associates and trainees working toward licensure in the mental health field.
 The Center also collaborates with other community organizations to provide mental health services in underserved areas of Los Angeles County.
 Open six days a week, TMCC counselors treat a range of issues, including anxiety, depression, family and relationship conflicts, and grief and loss.
 For more information on TMCC, visit www.tmcc.org, follow on Twitter @MapleCounseling and like on Facebook at The Maple Counseling Center.